quattromani/childrenssafetyimmobilizer/index.md

 Child safety is paramount when immobilizing a patient for diagnostic procedures.
 Immobilization and restraint can also be traumatizing to both the child and parent.

-The **Children’s Gentle Immobilizer** is a new paradigm in providing a safe, comfortable and non-threatening option to better cradle and soothe the patient as well as reducing stress for the non-parent support.
+The **Children’s Safety Immobilizer** is a new paradigm in providing a safe, comfortable and non-threatening option to better cradle and soothe the patient as well as reducing stress for the non-parent support.

 ---

-## THE CHILDREN'S GENTLE IMMOBILIZER ALSO SATISFIES IMMOBILIZATION AND RESTRAINT GUIDELINES FROM THE:
+## THE CHILDREN'S Safety IMMOBILIZER ALSO SATISFIES IMMOBILIZATION AND RESTRAINT GUIDELINES FROM THE:

 - American College of Pediatrics
 - American College of Pediatric Dentistry